• Skip to primary navigation

 Ingredients

-• 6 to 8 oz. button mushrooms, cleaned and sliced
+• 8 oz. button mushrooms, cleaned and sliced

 • 1 sweet bell pepper, diced